 What’s inside Belvedere 21?

 Like most museums in Vienna, the Belvedere 21 building itself has artistic value.
-It first appeared in Brussels (Belgium!) as the Austrian pavilion for the 1958 world exhibition.
+It first appeared in Brussels (yep, the capital of Belgium) as the Austrian pavilion for the 1958 world exhibition.

 Karl Schwanzer’s glass and steel design won the expo’s Grand Prix d’Architecture.
 Since the building’s reconstruction in Vienna in 1962, it has always housed modern art in one museum guise or another and now forms part of the Belvedere group of palaces and galleries.